 From wattage use to reducing refrigerator power consumption, we explain everything you need to know to outlast a blackout.
 We also share our top tips for determining the right-sized generator that you’ll need to keep your refrigerator running.

 Read on for all you need to know about running a refrigerator when the electricity gets cut.

 How Many Watts Does a Refrigerator Use?

-Domestic refrigerators use anywhere between 300 and 800 watts, depending on how old the appliance is, the size of the fridge, and other factors.
+Domestic refrigerators use anywhere between 300 and 800 watts, or between 3-6 amps and around 120 volts, depending on how old the appliance is, the size of the fridge, and other factors.